joeygrable94/GCAPI/sql/README.md

 #### Permission: Update User

 - a user can UPDATE limited fields of their own data
   - a user can UPDATE their flag is_verified=True by validating a verification token provided through an email
-  - a user can UPDATE their flag is_verified, if the Auth0 authentication database provides an alternate value
+  - a user can have their flag is_verified UPDATEd, if the Auth0 authentication database provides an alternate value
 - users with role=manager can UPDATE the:
   - role of other users with role=client|employee|user, but not to role=admin
-  - flags of users with role==client|employee|user, but cannot set the flag is_superuser=True
+  - flags of users with role==client|employee|user,
+    but cannot set the flag is_superuser=True
 - only users with role=admin can UPDATE user privileges without restriction
   - assign any user the role=admin
   - update any flag of any user
-- only one user can have flag is_superuser=True (the admin 👑of admin ⚔️)
+- only one user can have flag is_superuser=True (the admin 👑 of admin ⚔️)
   - only user with flag is_superuser can relinquish their administrative-admin role to one other user in the application database

 #### Permission: Delete User